 (Adapted from National Association for Developmental Education)

 - To develop in each learner the skills and attitudes necessary for the attainment of academic, career and life goals

 - To ensure proper placement by assessing each learner's level of preparedness for college coursework

 - To maintain academic standards by enabling learners to acquire competencies needed for success in a bilingual university

-JumpStart: American Sign Language offers freshmen and transfer students a five-week immersion program in American Sign Language.
+JumpStart: American Sign Language offers freshmen and transfer students a four-week immersion program in American Sign Language.
 The ASL program aims to teach new students basic signing skills prior to the start of the fall semester to ensure their transition into the bilingual learning environment of Gallaudet University.
 During the ASL program, new students attend concentrated instruction in sign classes that provide information about Gallaudet's history and traditions, Deaf awareness, Deaf culture, the history of the education of Deaf people, and related topics.

 In addition to sign classes, students participate in recreational activities, it will be an adventure-based outdoor activities program that focuses on developing teamwork, decision-making, and conflict resolution skills.